sebapersson/Project_BBT015/Data/README_data.md

 # Data information

-For downloading the sample data, and store it in a new directory called *Sample_data*, run the script *Download_data.sh* located in the *Data* directory.
+For downloading the sample data, and store it in a new directory called *Sample_data*, run the script *Download_data.sh* located in the *Code/Shell* directory.
 A description of the different data-files is given below:

 ## Sample data
 The sample data consists of six RNA-seq samples from E.coli K-12 transformed with the pBIC-1a plasmid.
 Sequencing of the data was performed using Illumina HiSeq 2500 in singe-read mode with 50 cycles (not paried-ends).